 SXKSA but it’s much more difficult to pick out standalone words such as what the

-If you like this type of thing, check out your local drug store or book store’s magazine section.
+If you like this type of thing, check out your local drugstore or book store’s magazine section.
 There are usually crypto game books in the same section as the crossword books.
 The FBI website also has some cryptoanalysis challenges.

 Use of Superseded Cryptographic Keys